openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

   * Facilitate decision making processes where needed

 The board should provide guidance to and support for existing governance structures, but
-      shouldnâ€™t direct or control development, since community mechanisms exist to accomplish the goals of the project.
+      shouldn’t direct or control development, since community mechanisms exist to accomplish the goals of the project.
 The board does however document decisions and policies, as well as mediate when issues arise.
-The board decides on usage of the trademarks of openSUSE, deals with conflicts, works with the Novell openSUSE community manager on funding decisions, works with the community on the organization of events and in general does a lot of â€˜small thingsâ€™ often only visible when they are not handled.
+The board decides on usage of the trademarks of openSUSE, deals with conflicts, works with the Novell openSUSE community manager on funding decisions, works with the community on the organization of events and in general does a lot of ‘small things’ often only visible when they are not handled.
 The board members are elected according to [Board Election rules](http://en.opensuse.org/openSUSE:Board_election) by
-      the members of the community whoâ€™ve been accepted as official â€˜openSUSE Membersâ€™ and the chair person is appointed by Novell.
+      the members of the community who’ve been accepted as official ‘openSUSE Members’ and the chair person is appointed by Novell.
 Current chair is Alan Clark.

 Our current Board has had a busy time in the last year, setting up the foundations for a